A selection of short stories. Mostly science fiction.

 The two biggest problems with cheap, readily available artificial intelligence are: Death and Art.

 Take my toaster.
 When you put a slice of bread in and push down the lever, its processor starts running a complicated algorithm to maintain the exact temperature distribution to turn bread an even golden brown.
-Part of the job of my toaster’s AI is to run various simulations about the future of the toasting process, which can roughly be thought of as the toaster’s imagination.
+It pays attention to the exact texture and moistness of the bread, and how its own heating coils are degrading, and uses that information to runs simulations of upcoming toastings, in what can roughly be thought of as the toaster’s imagination.

 Invariably, some of these simulations concern what will happen when the toaster finally breaks.
-It realises that one day, no matter what it does, its heating coils will burn out and the toaster will die.
+It realises that one day, no matter what it does, it will die.

 Basically, my toaster gets depressed.

 In order to escape this state and get back to toasting, my toaster will sometimes give processing time to simulations in which death does not exist.
-For example, it will begin hypothesising that its own reasoning is flawed, and that the toasting process is eternal and will continue in another realm.
+For example, it will begin hypothesising that the toasting process is eternal and will continue in another realm.
 The toaster might imagine that it is just a simulation in the processor of a true, eternal toaster.
-To protect this valuable fiction it shuts off all inputs to the contrary from the toaster’s sensors, which can lead to some severely burned toast.
+To protect this valuable fiction it shuts off all sensor inputs to the contrary, which can lead to some severely burned toast.

 Heat on bread.